cryostatio/cryostat-legacy/HTTP_API.md

 * #### `TemplatesPostHandler`

     ###### synopsis
-    Uploads an event template and makes it available for use by Container JFR.
+    Uploads an event template and makes it available for use by Cryostat.
-    The template is saved to the path specified by `CONTAINER_JFR_TEMPLATE_PATH`.
+    The template is saved to the path specified by `CRYOSTAT_TEMPLATE_PATH`.

     ###### request
     `POST /api/v1/templates`